wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

 **Prerequisites:**

 *   [community-edition-prereq]
-*   DCOS cluster with at least 4 [private agent nodes][1] and 1 [public agent node][1]
+*   DC/OS cluster with at least 4 [private agent nodes][1] and 1 [public agent node][1]
-*   Your DCOS [public node hostname][2]
+*   Your DC/OS [public node hostname][2]

 # Add the Cassandra database

 The [Cassandra][3] database is used on the back end to store the Oinker app data.
-Cassandra is installed with a single-command with the DCOS CLI as a DCOS service.
+Cassandra is installed with a single-command with the DC/OS CLI as a DC/OS service.

-1. From your terminal, install the Cassandra DCOS service with this single command:
+1. From your terminal, install the Cassandra DC/OS service with this single command:

         $ dcos package install cassandra

-2. From the DCOS web interface **Services** tab, you can watch Cassandra spin up to at least 4 nodes.
+2. From the DC/OS web interface **Services** tab, you can watch Cassandra spin up to at least 4 nodes.
 You will see the Health status go from Idle to Unhealthy, and finally to Healthy as the nodes come online.

-    **Important:** Do not go on to the next steps until the Cassandra installation is complete and shows as Healthy in the DCOS web interface.
-It can take up to 10 minutes for Cassandra to initialize with DCOS.
+    **Important:** Do not go on to the next steps until the Cassandra installation is complete and shows as Healthy in the DC/OS web interface.
+It can take up to 10 minutes for Cassandra to initialize with DC/OS.

     <a href="/wp-content/uploads/2015/12/services.png" rel="attachment wp-att-1126"><img src="/wp-content/uploads/2015/12/services.png" alt="Services page" width="1346" height="818" class="alignnone size-full wp-image-1126" /></a>